riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 # Groups

-We discuss mainly groups of order near 2^256.
+We discuss mainly groups of order near 2^256:

-Much smaller groups provide inadequate generic DLP security even without static DH oracles.
+- Much smaller groups provide inadequate generic DLP security even without static DH oracles.

-Much larger groups such as Decaf448
+- Much larger elliptic curve groups such as Decaf448
- {{?I-D.irtf-cfrg-ristretto255-decaf448}} and NIST P-384 {{FIPS186-4}}
+   {{?I-D.irtf-cfrg-ristretto255-decaf448}} and NIST P-384
- {{SEC2}} {{?RFC5903}} are out of reach no matter what minor advantage a static DH oracle confers with the attacks here, and serve only as hedges against potential future breakthroughs in cryptanalysis.
+   {{FIPS186-4}} {{SEC2}} {{?RFC5903}} are out of reach no matter what minor advantage a static DH oracle confers with the attacks here, and serve only as hedges against potential future breakthroughs in cryptanalysis.
   Such breakthroughs are naturally out of scope for a memo discussing the present state of the art.

 ## Ristretto255